Bunker (2022 film): Production

 Adrian Langley directed, Michael Huntsman is the screenwriter and both Jame Huntsman and Patrick Rizzotti produced the film.

 Release

 The film premiered October 8, 2022, at Buffalo International Film Festival.

 Critical reception

-Film aggregator Rotten Tomatoes holds an approval rating of 29% based on seven reviews.
 Bobby LePire at Film Threat awarded it 8 out of 10, Jonathan Hickman at Newnan Times-Herald gave it a 7 out of 10 while Roger Moore at Movie Nation scored in 1 out of 4.